theprakashkumar/caffe/README.md

 -   If token is expired simply logout the user.

 -   Show loading animation while the product is being added to whishlist after clicking on head icon.

+- Show loading animation on button in Cart and Wishlist Element.

 Credits: